 - Lacks advanced filtering and sorting capabilities.

-I selected ClickUp due to its impressive versatility and customization options.
+ClickUp comes with impressive versatility and customization options.
 The hierarchy feature in ClickUp, allowing users to create spaces, projects, and tasks, greatly aids in efficiently organizing and navigating complex projects.

 Wrike is a project management tool ideal for handling large and increasingly complex projects.
 Its standout feature is workflow automation, allowing custom workflows and condition-based automation to streamline repetitive tasks.